 How many eggs do I need?

-The FDA requires screening and testing of the recipients of donated eggs.
-The American Society of Reproductive Medicine recommends evaluation of the male and female partner for sexually transmitted disease.
+The FDA requires screening and testing of the recipients of egg donation.
+The American Society of Reproductive Medicine recommends evaluation of the male and female partner for sexually transmitted diseases.